SiriDB/siridb-docs/content/connect/nodejs.md

 ### More info

-A more complete description of the node.js-connector can be found via the link below.
+A more complete description of the node.js add-on can be found via the link below.

 - https://github.com/SiriDB/siridb-nodejs-addon#readme